 In 2017, there’s no excuse for being a disorganized leader.
 You’ve got apps and software to help you.
-Such as FindMyShift, which lets you easily create staff rota’s, manage shift requests and more.
-You will be able to help your workers by giving them better visibility of their upcoming shifts so that they know exactly when they’re working.
+Such as FindMyShift, which lets you easily create staff rota’s, manage schedule requests and more.
+You will be able to help workers by giving them better visibility of their upcoming work hours so that they know exactly when they’re working.

 So check in on them and see how they’re getting on.
 Ask if they need anything.